-However, nontraditional resumes may be considered inappropriate for many jobs, distracting for a lot of jobs, or unprofessional.
-Consider the nature of the job and the company culture before you commit to use one.
+However, nontraditional resumes may be considered unprofessional, inappropriate and distracting for many jobs.
+Consider the nature of the job and the company culture before you commit to using one.

 Should I include a cover letter with my traditional resume?

 Yes!
-It’s the ultimate classic combo of hiring documents.
 Always include a cover letter with a traditional resume.

-The only exception would be if it were explicitly instructed not to send a cover letter with your resume.
+The only exception would be if it were explicitly instructed not to send a cover letter.

 Check out our how-to-write a cover letter guide if you need help getting started!